webgismd/wme-adr/DataBC_IMF2/description.md

 A web mapping platform which is the built upon the ESRI GeoCortex platform.
 This is a DataBC hosted licensed product which provides maps and reports from the BC Geographic Warehouse.
 Ideal for either mobile or desktop as is or with additional development.
-All purpose Web Mapping Framework focusing on fit for purpose application configuration
--  Custom tools, workflows and reports can be developed to extend an application.
--  Mobile support through phone and tabloid
--  Light or heavy weight implementations

 ## Context and Problem Statement